Choonholic/ChzzkDownloader/doc/en-US/chzzk_live_downloader_manual.en-US.md

 ChzzkLiveDownloader --threshold
 ```

-## Set Action When Saving Settings
+## Setting Action When Saving Settings
 All options are always saved to configuration files by default.
 If you want to apply settings to current session only without saving, use the following command.

 ```powershell